Applications for the 2021-22 school year are now closed.

 Of course, Nature Through the Seasons targets Core Competencies and Big Ideas in the new primary curriculum.

-Wildsight thanks the Columbia Basin Trust, Consecon Foundation, the Community Foundation of the Kootenay Rockies, the Government of Canada, the Kimberley & District Community Foundation, The Province of British Columbia, Copernicus Education Products and all of our individual donors for making this program possible.
+Wildsight thanks the Columbia Basin Trust, the Community Foundation of the Kootenay Rockies, Consecon Foundation, Copernicus Education Products, the Government of Canada, the Kimberley & District Community Foundation, Osprey Community Foundation, the Province of British Columbia, and all of our individual donors for making this program possible.